This is a question that I get all the time. “We have a GSA Market Survey coming up soon, what are they looking for and how do we prepare?”

 GSA will be looking at ceiling height.
 Can your building achieve the minimum drop ceiling height required by the lease?
 You need to be prepared to pop ceiling tiles if the current drop ceiling is less than 9’.
 Have a ladder handy.

-Depending on the floor of proposed occupancy, where are the emergency egress stairs?
+Depending on the floor of the proposed occupancy, where are the emergency egress stairs?
 Are there enough?
 Do they meet the lease requirements?
 Does the building have fire sprinklers / fire alarm?

 In the suite itself, what is the column spacing?
 What is the shape of the offered space?
 Given these parameters, can the Government achieve an efficient space design?